AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Conclusions

 \section{Conclusions}

 In this paper, we have taken a step towards accurate, near-real time 3D reconstruction using drones.
 Our system, \sysname, uses novel techniques for navigating the tension between cellular bandwidths, SLAM positioning errors, and compute constraints on the drone.
-It contains algorithms for estimating building geometry, for determining excessive SLAM drift, and for recovering from excessive drift.
-It can achieve reconstruction accuracy to within 10s of centimeters in near real-time, even after compressing LiDAR data enough to fit within achievable LTE speeds.
-Future work can include using more sophisticated drone battery models, cooperative reconstruction of large campuses using multiple drones, and generalizing further to structures of arbitrary shape.
+It contains algorithms for optimized trajectory generation, and for determining excessive SLAM drift.
+It can achieve reconstruction accuracy to within 10~cm in near real-time, even after compressing LiDAR data enough to fit within achievable LTE speeds.